sockeqwe/website-old/_posts/2016-03-04-model-view-intent.md

 }
 ```

-`SearchEngine` get a `GithubBackend` and offes a `search(String) : Observable<SearchModel>` for the ourside.
+`SearchEngine` get a `GithubBackend` and offers a `search(String) : Observable<SearchModel>` for the outside.
 This basically is our `model()` function, responsible to change the model.
 However, we don't want to hardcode that again in our presenter.
-So we use Dagger to provide and inject a `modelFunc()` to other components, in our case to the `searchPresenter`:
+So we use Dagger to provide and inject a `modelFunc()` to other components, in our case to the `SearchPresenter`:

 ```java
 @Module